-- The plan must be long term and should include a clearing plan that includes follow up actions for rehabilitation of the cleared area; - The site plan should include a map showing the areas invested with problem plants; - Lighter invested areas should be cleared first to prevent the build-up of seed banks, while the eradication plan works progressively towards the areas with denser stands; - Educate workers on the species that needs to be eradicated, as well as the specific method to be used; - Conduct eradication of weeds; - Remove eradicated weeds to a suitable disposal area; - Prevent dispersal of seeds; - Strive for collective management and planning with neighbors to prevent seed dispersal of problem plants across boundaries;
+- The plan must be long term and should include a clearing plan that includes follow up actions for rehabilitation of the cleared area. - The site plan should include a map showing the areas invested with problem plants. - Lighter invested areas should be cleared first to prevent the build-up of seed banks, while the control plan works progressively towards the areas with denser stands. - Educate workers on the species that needs to be eradicated, as well as the specific method to be used. - · Conduct control of invasive plant species. - Remove plant remains to a suitable disposal area.

-- When removing alien invasive species from infested areas, always work from lower infested areas towards more infested areas and from higher-lying areas to lower areas; - Try to remove alien invasive species when they are not seeding.
+- Prevent dispersal of seeds. - Strive for collective management and planning with neighbours to prevent seed dispersal of problem plants across boundaries. - When removing alien invasive species from infested areas, always work from lower infested areas towards more infested areas and from higher-lying areas to lower areas; - Try to remove alien invasive species when they are not seeding.
 If seeding, then seed heads should first be carefully removed and disposed of in a sealed bag so as not to spread the seeds; - If soils are disturbed during the process, then these should be carefully levelled, slightly pressed down and covered with leaf litter or cut vegetation that is seed-free.
 Some alien invasive species release chemicals that suppress growth of other plants and these should not be utilised as leaf litter under any circumstances.
 The soil can also be re-seeded with indigenous vegetation; - To reduce the risk of spread via seeds, flowers should be removed from the plants prior to seeding.
 To prevent further infestations, remove seeds, fruits, bulbs, corms, tubers and any other vegetative parts that may root from the site in sealed bags and dispose of safely.
-In some instances, these parts should be burnt on site immediately; - Consider herbicide practices to integrate with physical removal where possible, with use of generic herbicides on alien invasive species without registered herbicides;
+In some instances, these parts should be burnt on site immediately; - Consider herbicide practices to integrate with physical removal where possible, with use of generic herbicides on alien invasive species without registered herbicides; - Consider the uses of plants that will be removed.
+Options such as its potential for compost heaps (as long as it is seed free), potential as leaf litter (as long as it is seed free) and possible options for timber and cork markets.
+As stated earlier, some alien invasive species release chemicals that suppress growth of other plants and these should not be utilised as leaf litter under any circumstances.